wadmp/wadmp.github.io/src/gen3/tutorials/device/README.md

 ![Claim Device](./add_device.png)

-3. On the *Add Device* form, there are four fields.
+3. There are four fields on the *Add Device* form.

    1. **Alias**